-As we learn more about the realities of racial justice in America, we are consistently brought back to the incredible life and work of Reverend Dr. Martin Luther King, Jr. Dr. King not only faced hatred, he stared it down with persistent bravery.
-His acts (like the Montgomery Bus Boycott and the March on Washington) and his words and his courage and his conviction led to sweeping reforms like the Civil Rights Act and Voting Rights Act, which brought an end to the Jim Crow South and transformed American society for the better.
+As we learn more about the realities of racial justice in America, we are consistently brought back to the incredible life and work of Rev. Dr. Martin Luther King, Jr. The moral leadership he provided, the movements he led, the words he spoke and wrote, and the courage he displayed brought about sweeping reforms like the Civil Rights Act and the Voting Rights Act, which ended the Jim Crow South and transformed American society.
 He was an activist who paid the ultimate price for standing up for a fair and just world.

 The Struggle Never Ends

-Today, the gains we’ve seen in racial equity, LGBTQ rights, gender equality, environmental stewardship, and beyond appear more fragile than at any time in recent memory.
-As we look forward with hope and optimism to a new administration, we wanted to shine a spotlight on the inheritors of King’s legacy, the activists who are continuing his never-finished struggle and carrying his dream forward.
+Over the last four years, the gains we’d made in racial equity, LGBTQ rights, gender equality, environmental stewardship, and beyond appeared more fragile than at any time in recent memory.
+As we look forward with hope and optimism to a new administration, we wanted to shine a spotlight on the inheritors of Dr. King’s legacy, the activists who are continuing his never-finished struggle and carrying his dream forward.
 Join us in getting to know the leaders of today’s fight for fairness, justice, and freedom.
 And be sure to click the links throughout to learn more—these activists’ powerful work is worth getting to know.

 Rev. Dr. William Barber

-Rev. Dr. William J Barber has been called “the closest person we have to Martin Luther King, Jr. in our midst.”
+Our friend Rev. Dr. William J. Barber has been called “the closest person we have to Martin Luther King, Jr. in our midst.”
 He is a minister in North Carolina, where his weekly protests, called Moral Mondays, against NC voting restrictions drew thousands of supporters.
 When he speaks out about reviving the heart of our democracy you can’t help but believe it’s possible.
 (You really do need to hear him speak!)
-He recently stepped down from his position as president of the NC NAACP to co-chair the Poor People’s Campaign with Rev. Dr. Liz Theoharis.
+In 2018 he stepped down from his position as president of the NC NAACP to co-chair the nationwide Poor People’s Campaign with Rev. Dr. Liz Theoharis.

 In 2005, Desmond Meade was homeless, addicted to drugs, and feeling suicidal.
 Then he turned his life around.
 He checked himself into rehab.
 He pursued his education, ultimately graduating from Florida International University College of Law.
 But despite transforming his life, he still could not vote.
 Why?
-Because he, like 1.6 million other Floridians, had once been convicted of a felony.
-Meade’s Say Yes To Second Chances campaign is working to change Florida law and restore the ability to vote to all who’ve paid their debt to society, and for that he was named one of Time magazine’s 100 Most Influential People in 2019.
+Because he, like 1.4 million other Floridians, had once been convicted of a felony.
+Meade’s remarkably successful Second Chances campaign changed Florida law and restored the ability to vote to all who’ve paid their debt to society, and for that he was named one of Time magazine’s 100 Most Influential People in 2019.